josephinecowley/Score-follower/README.md

 # Score Follower

 ## Description
-This repository contains the Score Follower application developed as part of a master's project.
+This repository contains the Score Follower application developed as part of a master's project, published on arXiv at https://arxiv.org/abs/2502.10426.
 This product serves as a first application which uses Gaussian Processes to perform score following.

 ## Installation
 - The score follower is designed for evaluation using the adapted score renderer app available here: https://github.com/josephinecowley/Score-follower.